samyuktha-ramesh/portfolio-chat/README.md

 ## Configuration

 This project uses `Hydra` for configuration management.
 Please refer to the [Hydra documentation](https://hydra.cc/docs/intro/) for more information on how to configure your application.
-The configuration files are located in the `src\portfolio_rag\configs` directory.
+The configuration files are located in the `src\portfolio_chat\configs` directory.

 The configuration defines models, prompts, and other settings for the application.